 Early childhood development begins at birth and sets the foundation for children's emotional, language, speech, cognitive, and motor development.
 For this reason, it is important for parents to foster these skills as much as possible.

 Since I am a speech-language pathologist, I will provide easy tips on how to incorporate speech and language learning into daily activities such as reading, playing, and talking.

 I WILL NOT add more to your plate, I promise!
 There are NO crafts or Pinterest non-sense here.
 It just isn't my thing.

 Instead, you can take advantage of what you are already doing such as talking, reading or playing with your child.

 It has been proven over and over again that how you play with your child greatly affects early childhood development.

-I think how we read to children is oh so very important that I even wrote a free eBook to share my tips and ideas.
-Please sign up and get your FREE copy today!
+I think how we read to children is so critical that I even wrote a free eBook to share my tips and ideas with my readers.
+It gives in-depth strategies and much more!